 How to Make Flaming Saganaki

 This dish comes together in a flash and is optimally eaten just as quickly.
-Because this flaming, oozing cheese waits for no one, I make sure the bread, crackers, or some other vehicle for cheese is ready before anything else.
+Because this flaming, oozing cheese waits for no one, I make sure the bread, crackers, or other vehicle for the cheese is ready before anything else.

-Once the nuts are golden and toasty I add a couple spoonfuls of floral honey and simmer until just foamy.
-I then remove the mixture from the heat and finish it off with a squirt of fresh lemon juice and chopped parsley.
+Once the nuts are golden and toasty, I add a couple spoonfuls of floral honey and simmer until the mixture is just foamy.
+I then remove it from the heat and finish it off with a squirt of fresh lemon juice and chopped parsley.

 After searing, I warm up a touch of ouzo in a small pot until I can see wisps of the alcohol fumes curling from the surface.
-If you don’t have ouzo, Pernod, arak, or tsipouro offer a similar anise flavor and will work just as well.
+If you don’t have ouzo, Pernod, arak, or tsipouro offers a similar anise flavor and will work just as well.

-Finally, I have my friends and loved ones gather round for a spectacular show.
+Finally, I have my friends and loved ones gather 'round for a spectacular show.
 I carefully pour the lit ouzo over the cheese and watch the fat burst into flames.
 When I’m satisfied with the surface browning and ready to dig in, I pour over the walnut vinaigrette to put out the fire.

 The Greeks have really come through for me here, combining my two loves—fire and cheese—into one easy appetizer that’s great for sharing.
 Or not.